-Search the internet for a retirement planning calculator and they are a common feature on many retirement sites.
+Search the internet for a retirement planning calculator and you'll find them on many retirement sites.

 On the face of it using these calculators for our retirement planning seems very objective and precise.
 Make some assumptions, plug in some numbers and out pops your complete plan.
 Or does it?

 Retirement planning is not just a simple computer generated financial model wrapped up in a neat looking summary.
-It is a challenging and ongoing exercise which too often is influenced by biased thinking.
+It's a challenging and ongoing exercise which too often is influenced by biased thinking.

 The reason I say this is clear if we look at the process.
 At each stage we have to make assumptions about things like investment returns, inflation and how long we expect to live.

 But who knows about next week let alone 20 or 30 years from now?

 To give us confidence in their advice financial planning specialists offer us a retirement planning calculator to plan our retirement.
 But do they know the answers to these forecast questions any better than we do?
 Or is this illusion of objectivity just to make us feel better or more confident about their advice?